The Honesdale Borough Council on Wednesday recommended hiring Rick Southerton as its new police chief.

 But, said the mayor, the process which has taken place is the biggest problem and he can't understand why the council has taken certain actions in the process.

-Page 3 of 7 - Another issue which has swirled in recent weeks is the fact local Magistrate Ted Mikulak is no longer handling cases from the Honesdale Borough Police Department.
+Another issue which has swirled in recent weeks is the fact local Magistrate Ted Mikulak is no longer handling cases from the Honesdale Borough Police Department.

 An order was signed in March by Judge Raymond Hamill moving all new Honesdale cases to Magistrate Ron Edwards.